Impact of Heat Stress

 Butterfat Percent

-Figure 2 plots average percent butterfat on a per cow basis over the last 18 months.
-For this herd of 921 cows, the average butterfat for nonsummer months is 3.96%.
-However, in June, July, and August, butterfat percentage for the herd falls to 3.6%.
+Figure 2 shows the average butterfat percentage per cow over the past 18 months.
+For this herd of 921 cows, the average butterfat percentage during non-summer months is 3.96%.
+However, during June, July, and August, it drops to 3.6%.

 Reproduction